-- 6.1 The Service Manager for Business Improvement and Customer Services shall arrange insurance cover to meet the Council's requirements.
-He/she shall be responsible for registering any claims. - 6.1.1 Service Managers shall consult with, and inform, the Service Manager for Business Improvement and Customer Services Manager immediately of:- - (a) all new risks and liabilities which may need to be insured; - (b) any changes which may affect existing insurances; - (c) anything which may lead to a claim by or against the Council; - (d) any interest in property granted by or to the Council which may involve a transfer of insurance cover; or - (e) the terms of any indemnity the Council is requested to give. - 6.1.2 Contractors or agents acting for the Council must have insurance arrangements which adequately indemnify the Council against any third party claim.
-Service Mangers shall consult with the Business Improvement and Customer Services Manager to ensure this.
+- 6.1 The Service Manager for Finance shall arrange insurance cover to meet the Council's requirements.
+He/she shall be responsible for registering any claims. - 6.1.1 Service Managers shall consult with, and inform, the Service Manager for Finance immediately of: - (a) all new risks and liabilities which may need to be insured - (b) any changes which may affect existing insurances - (c) anything which may lead to a claim by or against the Council - (d) any interest in property granted by or to the Council which may involve a transfer of insurance cover; or - (e) the terms of any indemnity the Council is requested to give. - 6.1.2 Contractors or agents acting for the Council must have insurance arrangements which adequately indemnify the Council against any third-party claim.
+Service Mangers shall consult with the Service Manager for Finance to ensure this.